Organization and Planning Tips and Tools for Students

 7. Proofread and submit the report.

-Breaking larger projects and assignments into smaller tasks will make it easier to schedule time to complete projects and make them more manageable to complete.
+Breaking larger projects and assignments into smaller tasks will make it easier to schedule time to complete projects and make them more manageable.
 This strategy also allows you to take advantage of smaller increments of time throughout the day, such as 30-minute or 1-hour breaks between classes, to complete assignments.
 You would be amazed at how quickly a large project can be completed when you break it into manageable chunks.

 Step 4: Review Weekly